Thanks to my daughter Kathy for naming this blog.

 Supreme Court Reversals and Codifications

 12. Codify Roe v.
-Wade, guaranteeing right to abortion nationwide.
+Wade, guaranteeing the nationwide right to abortion.

 13. Overturn Citizen’s United ruling.
 Set limits on PAC donations, total funding and spending, whether for candidates or issues.